hydra-genetics/reports/docs/cnv_report.md

 ### Custom annotations

 Custom annotations can be added to the chromosome plot by specifying one or more bed-files in `annotations` under [`merge_cnv_json`](/softwares/#configuration_2).
 Only the four first columns of the file will be taken into account, and the value in the name column will be displayed in the plot.

+### Data Binning

+To maintain performance with high-density datasets (e.g., WGS), the report employs dynamic binning for both log<sub>2</sub> ratios and BAF data.

+- **Dynamic Resolution**: Bin sizes for "normal" regions are calculated dynamically to target a specific global point count (configured via `target_data_points`).
+- **Regions of Interest (ROI)**: High resolution is preserved around segments (breakpoints) and custom annotations.
+Data within these regions and their flanks (configured via `roi_flank_size_bp`) are binned at a much finer resolution (configured via `roi_bin_size`).
+- **Bi-modal BAF Support**: BAF data is binned separately for two populations (BAF < 0.5 and BAF >= 0.5).
+This ensures that the characteristic bi-modal distribution is preserved, preventing points at 0 and 1 from being averaged into a single point at 0.5.

 ## Customising the template